-'''

-<!-- <osgi:service interface="greenpages.Directory" ref="directory"/> -->
+<!-- <osgi:service interface="greenpages.Directory" ref="directory"/> --> listing's details.
+The application is now working.
+All that remains is to apply some best practices to the middle tier.

-'''

 Now save the updated file which will cause the application to be updated and refreshed on the server.
 Switch back to the Web browser and click Submit again.